Accessible web development: make your existing code WCAG 2.2 AA compliant

 Accessible Component Development

 Modern websites consist of reusable components: navigation, tabs, accordions, modals, dropdowns, carousels, tooltips and forms.
 Each component has specific accessibility requirements defined in the WAI-ARIA Authoring Practices 1.2 (Source: W3C WAI-ARIA Practices).
-We develop components that correctly implement these patterns and seamlessly integrate into existing design systems.
+We correct these components directly in your existing code or develop them anew so they implement the patterns correctly and fit seamlessly into your design system.

 Navigation and Menus